alexgorji/learning_docker_server_with_django/7_deploy_demo_django_project/2_cron_job/README.md

 2. add a cron job to run ./make_backup.sh
 3. add an env var for setting the time
 4. test if if works:
-   1. set time to 30 seconds
+   1. set time to 1 min
    2. clean volume